 Five Britons held after their racing yacht apparently strayed into Iranian waters.

-The detentions, announced by Britain on Monday, came after the sailors’ yacht, The Kingdom of Bahrain, reportedly strayed into Iranian waters while travelling from Bahrain to Dubai.
+The detentions, announced by Britain on Monday, came after The Kingdom of Bahrain yacht veered into Iranian waters while travelling from Bahrain to Dubai.

-Britain called in Iran’s ambassador to London on Tuesday to voice “increasing concern” over the detention of the five yachtsmen, as the sailors’ boss said a mechanical problem had likely led to their seizure.
+Britain had earlier called in Iran’s ambassador to London on Tuesday to voice “increasing concern” over the detention of the five yachtsmen, as the sailors’ boss said a mechanical problem had likely led to their being taken into custody.

-“We received a call from the crew stating that they had been stopped by an Iranian navy vessel,” he said.
+“We received a call from the crew stating that they had been stopped by an Iranian navy vessel,” he said in a statement.

 “We understood that the crew believed they were in UAE waters, but due to a fault with the propeller, they may have inadvertently drifted into Iranian waters.”

-The crew have been named as Oliver Smith, Oliver Young, Sam Usher, Luke Porter and David Bloomer, according to informed sources in London.
+The crew have been named as Oliver Smith, 31, Oliver Young, 21, Sam Usher, 26, Luke Porter, 21 and David Bloomer who is thought to be in his 60s.